- Categories:

 Optional:

-• If you want the function to convert these values, set this to FALSE or omit this argument.
+- If you want the function to convert these values, set this argument to - FALSEor omit this argument.

 The data type of the returned value is OBJECT.
 The OBJECT contains an internal representation of the XML.

-Because XML does not represent values such as TIMESTAMP, DATE, TIME, or BINARY natively, these have to be represented as strings in XML.
-PARSE_XML does not automatically recognize these values; they are retained as strings, so users must convert the values from strings to native SQL data types if needed.
+- TIMESTAMP, DATE, TIME, BINARY: - Because XML doesn’t represent values such as TIMESTAMP, DATE, TIME, or BINARY natively, these have to be represented as strings in XML.
+PARSE_XML doesn’t automatically recognize these values.
+They are retained as strings, so convert the values from strings to native SQL data types if needed.

-• XML attributes are an unordered collection of name/value pairs.
-The PARSE_XML function does not necessarily preserve order.
+- XML attributes are an unordered collection of name/value pairs.
+The PARSE_XML function doesn’t necessarily preserve order.
 For example, converting text to XML and back to text might result in a string that contains the original information in a different order.

 The following example demonstrates how to use the PARSE_XML function to convert a string of XML to an OBJECT that can be inserted into an OBJECT column: